Go back to Blogs

 Step 1: File with the court

-Once all the paperwork is complete, you will sign the forms, have them notarized and witnessed and return them to the court.
-There are various fees to file the paperwork; usually, it costs few hundred dollars.
+Once all the paperwork is complete, you will sign the forms, have them notarized, witnessed, and return them to the court.
+There are various fees to file the paperwork; costs can be around a few hundred dollars or more depending on your court.

-You are also required to provide a copy of your child's birth certificate; along with a parenting plan, which details parenting time, rights, and responsibilities of each parent.
+You will also be required to provide a copy of your child's birth certificate and other documentation.
+Courts will often request a parenting plan, which details parenting time, rights, and responsibilities of each parent.
 For more information, read How to Make a Parenting Plan

 Step 2: Serve the Other Parent